Risingson/eveeyedocs/docs/sharing/intel-channels.md

     - The display of the intel list is getting a rework.<br>
     - Multiple channel intel line display needs changes.<br>
     - `+[Number]` only works with one space before it at the moment.<br>
-    - Some users report that the app does stop to update if not the active window or minimized.
-I cannot reproduce this and need more info on it.<br>
+    ~~- Some users report that the app does stop to update if not the active window or minimized.
+I cannot reproduce this and need more info on it.<br>~~
     <br>
     [Please help with feedback, report problems or bugs or anything making the feature better](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#submit/bug)<br><br>
     Fixed:<br>